-Costly to Invest
+Costly to invest

-Fierce Competition in the Market
+Fierce competition in the market

-Multifamily properties can be immensely profitable and can offer investors consistent streams of passive income.
-The financial securities and tax advantages that come along with investing in multifamily homes are irresistible.
-However, they require a high amount of initial capital and are hard to manage.
+Multifamily properties can be immensely profitable and they can offer investors consistent streams of passive income.
+The financial security and tax advantages that come along with investing in such assets are irresistible.
+However, they require a large outlay and can be hard to manage.

 Sign Up at RealVantage

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.